famoriyoadeoti/aws-real-world-projects/README.md

     - Click `LAUNCH INSTANCE`

 ### Setup SSH Port Forwarding Between Your Local and Bastion Host To Point at The Web, App and DB Instance.
+### sudo su
+vi name of keypair.pem (copy the keypair from local to server) chmod 400 and keypair.pem

 ```exec ssh-agent bash```

 ```eval 'ssh-agent -s'```